10 Best Ski Resorts near Denver, 2024/25

 Extensive accommodation options are available at the base area, or along the road to Silverthorne and in Frisco.

-Note that for 2023/24, Keystone (owned by Vail Resorts) will be limiting the number of day lift tickets sold to ensure a better on-hill experience.
+Note that for 2024/25, Keystone will also be restricting the number of day lift tickets sold.
 EPIC season pass and day pass holders are exempt from the daily limits, as are customers of the ski school.
 The number of day tickets available on any specific day will be posted on the resort's website.

 Official site: www.keystoneresort.com